All Episodes

 This is a perversion of the free market and a step toward government control that is the daily dream of the modern left.

-Business Daily had an article, and I thought it was awfully good.
+Here's Business Daily had an article, and I thought it was awfully good.

-It talked about if we really wanted to reform politics.
+It talked about if we really wanted to reform the health care system, we should reform tort control.

 Exactly.

-You know, reform the tort system and um the other one was oh yes, remove health care from its connection with employment, so that it was a you you got paid and you took your own funds and your own policy.
+And the other one was, oh, yes, remove health care from its connection with employment so that it was a you got paid and you took your own funds and your own colleagues.

 That is absolutely going to be our responsibility.

-A ton of members of Congress, foremost among them mine, if I can throw down props uh to that fairly rare creature, a congressman who's actually a doctor, Michael Burgess of the 26th District of Texas, he'll sit and bend your ear all day long about superior ideas that the Republican Party might offer.
+A ton of members of Congress, foremost among them mine, if I can throw down props to that fairly rare creature, a congressman who's actually a doctor, Michael Burgess of the 26th District of Texas, he'll sit and bend your ear all day long about superior ideas that the Republican Party might offer.

-You bring up something very interesting to be part of that debate is as much as handy as it is and as comfortable as it is, for the most part, to have your health your health care come along with your job.
+You bring up something very interesting to be part of that debate is as much as handy as it is and as comfortable as it is, for the most part, to have your health care come along with your job.

-Here's your paycheck, here's your health care, you know, God love you, off you go.
+God love you, off you go.

-And we get some procedure and we don't know what it costs, all we know is insurance pays it.
+And we get some procedure and we don't know what it costs.

-And and they do, and and so that's it.
+And so that's it.

-And uh when it becomes something that's a little closer to the bone, Rush told the story just a few days ago.
+And when it becomes something that's a little closer to the bone, Rush told the story just a few days ago.

 He had an emergency room visit and didn't want to mess with all this.

-I said, like tell me what it costs, I'll write the check.
+I said, tell me what it costs.

-Now, not all of us have that option, but the lesson was invaluable because the cost of it suddenly dropped forty percent, because the procedural cost, the paperwork cost, the running it up and down uh the various flag poles cost.
+But the lesson was invaluable because the cost of it suddenly dropped 40% because the procedural cost, the paperwork costs, the running it up and down the various flagpoles costs.

 It was that simple, and the cost went down.

-Uh while not everybody is going to write a big check for what might be an expensive hospital stay, there is a lesson in that.
+While not everybody is going to write a big check for what might be an expensive hospital stay, there is a lesson in that.

 Let me take this break right now, come back, put some more calls on the air.